 Around our home town, people laughed at us, asking ridiculous questions about what we would do with a monkey.
 At my weekend soccer matches, I would turn up, waiting for the ridicule.
 I remember the face of a family friend as he leaned back in laughter that stemmed from his stomach.
 Standing over me he jokingly asked where I keep my pet monkey.

 Everyone is entitled to their own truth.
 The problem is that these men presented this as the truth, to the already terrified and gullible Australian public.
-They knew their angle, and were accepting nothing but.
-They played into the general practice of fear mongering, of manipulation, of news curating, and used us as their means.
+They knew their angle and were accepting nothing but.
+They played into the general practice of fear-mongering, of manipulation, of “news” curating, and used us to their own means.